keshavramji/mellea/docs/tutorial.md

 ## Chapter 6: Tuning Requirements and Components

 One of the main principles of generative programming is that you should prompt models in the same way that the models were aligned.
+But sometimes off-the-shelf models are insufficient.
+Here are some scenarios we have encountered:

+ * you are introducing a custom Component with non-trivial semantics that are not well-covered by any existing model's training data
+ * off-shelf-models fail to recognize important business constraints
+ * you have a proprietary labeled dataset which you would like to use for improving classification, intent detection, or another requirement-like task.

-But what if you are introducing a custom Component that is not covered in the model's training data?
-Off-shelf-models sometimes fail to recognize important business constraints, or you may have proprietary labeled data for classification or intent detection.
-In this tutorial, we walk through fine-tuning a LoRA adapter using classification data to enhance a requirement checker.
+The third case is very common.
+In this tutorial we will explore a case-study focused on that case. we walk through fine-tuning a LoRA adapter using classification data to enhance a requirement checker.
 We then explain how this fine-tuned adapter can be incorporated into a Mellea program.

-### The Problem
+### Problem Statement

 The Stembolt MFG Corporation we encountered in [Chapter 4](#chapter-4-generative-slots) is now is developing an AI agent to improve its operational efficiency and resilience.
 A key component of this pipeline is the AutoTriage module.
 AutoTriage is responsible for automatically mapping free-form defect reports into categories like mini-carburetor, piston, connecting rod, flywheel, piston rings, no_failure.